cu-swe4s-fall-2023/assignment-2-python-refresher-kame6821/README.md

 The data file is provided here and the user can download it to test reproducibility of results and perform additional analysis: https://drive.google.com/file/d/1Wytf3ryf9EtOwaloms8HEzLG0yjtRqxr/view?usp=drive_link.
 Initial findings are described below

 ### Initial findings
-Our goal was to assess the agriculture data to find breadth of possible results on the initial round before expanding each type of analysis to additional countries and parameters.
-We started with three main questions, looking at the numbers from the most populous country on each continent (China, Russia, Nigeria, US, Brazil, Australia):
+Our goal was to assess the agriculture data to explore male population trends over the years in the two most populous countries from each continent.

-1. What were the annual trends of rural and urban populations for these countries?

-2. Is there a (visual) correlation between total emission and average temperature change for these countries?

-3. How does food consumption compare to food retail in these countries?

 #### Results: (Coming soon!)

 #### Methods:

 ## How to use this software: